-At Financial Technologies & Management, we offer Indianapolis nonprofit financial management training and nonprofit management solutions.
-We have been helping nonprofits in Indianapolis save time and make sound decision with nonprofit management solutions since 1999.
-Our nonprofit management solutions provide training and tools that focus on best practices, so you can lead and better serve your nonprofit.
-Successful nonprofits start with strong nonprofit financial management and planning.
-This is why at Financial Technologies & Management we offer many targeted training areas from CFO training to nonprofit accounting training.
-Our nonprofit financial management training allows you to enhance your financial management skills to make sound decisions.
+At Financial Technologies & Management, we offer nonprofit financial management training to our clients and to better educate the communities we serve.
+We have been helping nonprofits to save time and make sound decisions with nonprofit accounting solutions since 1999.
+Our nonprofit accounting solutions provide financial management training and tools that focus on best practices, so you can lead and better serve your nonprofit.
+Successful nonprofits start with strong nonprofit accounting and planning.
+This is why at Financial Technologies & Management we offer many targeted financial management training areas from CFO training to nonprofit accounting training.
+Our nonprofit financial management training allows you to enhance your accounting skills to make sound decisions.

 FTM Nonprofit Forum for March 28, 2018 – Common Audit Pitfalls and Misperceptions